I think he’s back playing again after a long hiatus to raise a family.

 HUG/FRAN

 ....in 1993 Königswinter, Germany....the girls had arrived/teammates sittin' in the bleachers, I walked up behind where they were seated to Peg.
-I asked Peg L. (we grew up in same area of USA)... if she'd like a shoulder rub which we've done before after play....Immediately, like a beehive....The rest of your WPBA members turned their heads Quickly and responding at the same time....''do you do fronts''? :grin-loving: We all fell into laughter, me kinda' embarrassed, but not.....because they were ''pool players''.
+I asked Peg L. (we grew up in same area of USA)... if she'd like a shoulder rub which we've done before after play....Immediately, like a beehive....The rest of your WPBA members turned their heads Quickly and :) responding at the same time....''do you do fronts''? :grin-loving: We all fell into laughter, me kinda' embarrassed, but not.....because we were all ''pool players''.

 Wasn't the OP a celebration of Leong's (albeit warped) effort to make things right...hence the use of 'respect' in the title.